-An application cannot be changed once submitted, but you can ask to withdraw one or more requests in your application.
-You can do this at any time before the release of results for that assessment or the delivery of a replacement assessment, whichever occurs first.
+You can't change your application once submitted, but you can ask to withdraw one or more requests in your application.
+You can do this at any time before the release of results for that assessment or a replacement assessment, whichever occurs first.

 To withdraw an application:

-If you submit your withdrawal before a consideration has been applied, the status for that unit of study will change to 'Withdrawn' and that section of your application won't be assessed any further.
+If you submit your withdrawal before you receive an outcome, the status for that unit of study will change to 'Withdrawn' and that section of your application won't be assessed any further.

-If you submit your withdrawal after a consideration has been applied, the status will change to 'In Progress' and you will receive an email once a decision on your withdrawal request has been made.
+If you submit your withdrawal after you receive an outcome, the status will change to ‘Withdrawal requested’.
+We'll email you once we've made a decision on your withdrawal request.